jonlinca/ACLandR_KMeans/README.md

 ## Situation: Analyzing call logs for the time length and cost of calls

-Within PBX_Q1_Phonebill.xlsx, there is a spreadsheet that contains the following information:
+Within PBX_Q1_Phonebill.xlsx, this spreadsheet contains the following information:

 * CallDateTime - The date and time of a call
 * Extension - The local number the call was made from/to